Beanie Wells: College career

-Sophomore season

-With Antonio Pittman going into the NFL draft, Wells became the starting running back and started every game in his sophomore year for Ohio State.
+With Antonio Pittman going into the 2007 NFL draft, Wells became the starting running back and started every game in his sophomore year for Ohio State.
 On October 20, Wells had 21 carries for 221 rushing yards and one rushing touchdown in a victory over Michigan State.
 On November 17, Wells rushed for 222 yards in the annual rivalry game against Michigan, the second most rushing yards by an Ohio State running back against Michigan.
 He led the Big Ten Conference in rushing attempts with 274 in the 2007 season.